People belonging to the Ultramarines, both on the Tabletop game, the animated film, and in the novel series by Graham McNeill.

 - Wound That Will Not Heal; Was skinned alive for plotting to overthrow Asdrubael Vect.
 After being tortured to the brink of death, Vect had his skin sewn back on and exiled from Commorragh.
 He can no longer feel anything, and his skin frequently comes loose from his musculature.

-- Retcon: With the Change to the Nercons changed him form being the whole god to just a large piece of one.
+- Retcon: With the Change to the Necrons changed him form being the whole god to just a large piece of one.

 - Because I Said So: When he orders the Tau to sand down, they stand down.

-- Artificial Limbs: Lost his right hand at Hydra Cordatus.
+- Artificial Limbs: Lost his right arm at Hydra Cordatus.
 And later replaced his right arm with Pasanius's Necron arm.

 - Asskicking Equals Authority: Kills Warsmith Berossus, allowing him command of the latter's Grand Company.